 We are spiritual beings.
 And our emotions are a part of who we are.
 One of the common threads we have is the desire to seek the unknown.
 This is the inner quest we fulfill with spiritual exploration.
 This requires us to experience the full range of emotions.

-Learning to be Kind to Ourselves
+Learn to be Kind to Ourselves

 This includes seeking professional help if you need it.
 Remember, we lack the traditional support systems and free time to sort things out on our own.
-So, mental health professionals can help us to get through the hard spots.
+So, mental health professionals can help us get through the hard spots.

-Learning to Be Mindful
+Learn to Be Mindful